Inside: Water play table to practice pouring and gain arm strength.

 Kids love to feel in charge.

 RELATED: Love ideas like this?
-You can keep ideas at home without having an endless Google search.
+Stop the endless Google search.
 SEE ALL HERE.

-Create a water play table pouring station with the intention to practice holding a steady hand.
+Create a pouring station to practice holding a steady hand and better understanding measurement.

 Because let’s face it.
-He is going to want to continue pouring the milk in his oatmeal.
+My preschooler is going to want to continue pouring the milk in his oatmeal.
 Saying yes is important.

-We practice now, so he can help later with more strength and muscle control.
+We practice now so that he can help later with more strength and muscle control.

 RELATED: Love water play?
 We do too.
 See all our water ideas here.